Is sports betting available in New Jersey? Yes!

 After securing victory on May 14, 2018, New Jersey sportsbooks were free to go live.
 On June 11, 2018, New Jersey Governor Phil Murphy signed an updated sports betting bill into law.
 He personally placed the first ever legal sports bet in New Jersey at the Monmouth Park racetrack on June 14.

-Related news on New Jersey sports betting
+Related stories on New Jersey sports betting